 - Having your wages garnished or having child support deducted from wages. - Taking leave that the law says is ok.
 Like pregnancy and parenting leave, sick leave for yourself, your child or another relative, domestic violence and other kinds of leave.
-You do not have to be paid for this leave.
-If you need to use this leave, check with your employer to see if you can take it.
+If you need to use this leave, check with your employer to see if you can take it and if you will be paid during it.